vyperlang/vyper/docs/vyper-by-example.rst

 .. literalinclude:: ../examples/voting/ballot.vy
   :language: python
   :pyobject: giveRightToVote

+.. note:: Throughout this contract, we use a pattern where ``@public`` functions return data from ``@private`` functions that have the same name prepended with an underscore.
+This is because Vyper does not allow calls between public functions within the same contract.
+The private function handles the logic and allows internal access, while the public function acts as a getter to allow external viewing.

 We need a way to control who has the ability to vote.
 The method ``giveRightToVote()`` is a method callable by only the chairperson by taking